porsche-design-system/porsche-design-system/packages/storefront/src/pages/must-know/security/content-security-policy.md

 for a given page.
 With a few exceptions, policies mostly involve specifying server origins and script endpoints.
 This helps guard against cross-site scripting attacks.

 Therefore, we recommend specifying a Content Security Policy for every website and web app.
+Further information can be found in the [Content Security Policy Reference](https://content-security-policy.com).

 ## Basic